aws-samples/aws-datasync-deploy-agent-azure/README.md

 This repository contains a script designed to convert the DataSync Agent VHDX to VHD on Amazon Linux 2 (AL2), upload the generated disk to Azure and create an Azure Virtual Machine.
 The script will create the DataSync Virtual Machine in a new Azure vNet and Subnet or it can also use an existing Azure vNET and Subnet.
 Please review the Parameters section for deployment options.

+This repository contains a script designed to convert the DataSync Agent VHDX to VHD on Amazon Linux 2 (AL2), upload the generated disk to Azure and create an Azure Virtual Machine.
+The script will create the DataSync Virtual Machine in a new Azure vNet and Subnet or it can also use an existing Azure vNET and Subnet.
+During deployment, you have the option to specify your Azure Subscription ID, which allows the script to deploy the appliance within a specific Azure subscription context.
+Please review the Parameters section for all deployment options, including how to specify the Subscription ID and other configuration settings.

 ## Blogs
 For more details on migrating Azure Blob Storage to Amazon S3 using AWS DataSync, see the following blog post: